Graphic Design software and editable source files

 - Once you have the skills, you need to have a graphic design understanding to make the changes that work.
-As graphic designers, we’ve spent three years studying our trade, and, in our studio, we have a collective 60 years industry experience.
-When we present a design, we’ve applied that knowledge, combined with trying out various options to come to the best solution.
+As graphic designers, we've spent many years studying our trade.
+When we present a design, we've applied that knowledge, combined with trying out various options to come to the best solution.
 And if there are challenges, we can use our experience to try to find the best solution.
 Finally, a graphic design studio has a team of people who can bounce ideas off each other, this means we have many minds working on one challenge!
 You may wish to read more about Why you should invest in a professional graphic designer.

 - Its time-consuming.
 One of the reasons we are often called in to work on PowerPoint or Word documents are that the time taken to make it look good is very time-consuming.
 It's what we do, so we do it faster (we're doing it all day after all!), and we're used to finding creative solutions.
 So if you are working on an unfamiliar software, and trying to solve an unfamiliar, and creative problem, this is often more stressful and takes up your precious time.

 - Its frustrating!!
-And when we say frustrating, we mean slam your fists down, pull you hair out, crave a drink and abuse your colleagues frustrating!
-We feel this way when we have to work in Excel!
+And when we say frustrating, we mean slam your fists down, pull you hair out, want to day drink and probably shout at your colleagues levels of frustrating!
 Why?
-Because you aren’t playing to your strengths.
+Because you aren't playing to your strengths.